-We have adopted a Code of Ethics applicable to our officers, directors and employees.
+We plan to adopt a Code of Ethics applicable to our officers, directors and employees.

 EXECUTIVE COMPENSATION

 The following summary compensation table sets forth the compensation earned by our named executive officers for the years ended December 31, 2022 and 2021.